Connor-Frazier/Robotics-Sound-Mapping/README.md

 ## Description
 The [mBot ranger](https://www.makeblock.com/steam-kits/mbot-ranger) has a built in line follower that detects black lines on white backgrounds and white lines on black backgrounds.
 This plugin simulates that sensor with a downward facing camera that has 4 states: 0, 1, 2, and 3.
 0 represents no line being found, 1 represents a line on the left side of the sensor, 2 represents a line on the right side of the sensor, and 3 represents a line on both sides of the sensor.
 This is meant to mimic the mBot's line follower which uses two downward cameras and has the same states.
 ## Disclaimer
 I don't think this is a perfect replica of the mBot ranger's sensors since this only uses one camera.
 A more accurate simulation would have two cameras that only know if they are on a line or not.
-The states would be determined in the control plugin and would (I think) have to override the built in camera sensor that Gazebo gives us.
+The states would be determined in the control plugin and would (I think) have to extend the built in camera sensor that Gazebo gives us.
 I think that the current sensor plugin is sufficient to simulate the mBot's sensor, but it would definitely be improved by having two cameras.
 ## Dependencies
 1. Make sure you have [opencv2](https://opencv.org/opencv-2-4-8/)
 2. This plugin expands upon the [microphone plugin](https://github.com/nbock/cs5335-nm/tree/plugins/plugins/microphone_control), so all of its dependencies are required for this, as well.